Aracena18/travelplanner/README.md

-Here is a draft for your README file:

----
 Travelplanner

 Travelplanner is a web-based platform designed to simplify and enhance the travel planning experience.
 It provides users with a centralized tool to organize all aspects of their trips, from flights and accommodations to car rentals and activities.